 What is 4 7 8 breathing?

-The 4-7-8 breathing (or 478 breathing) technique was conceived by Dr. Andrew Weil, a Harvard trained doctor with a focus on holistic health.
-Deep, relaxing breathing has been used to soothe the mind for thousands of years, and is a key element of yoga.
-The actual process of the Dr Weil 4-7-8 breathing technique is very simple, making it a good one for the end of a busy day.
+The 4-7-8 breathing (or 478 breathing) technique was conceived by Dr. Andrew Weil, a world-renowned Harvard trained doctor with a focus on holistic health.
+Deep, relaxing breathing has been used to soothe the mind for thousands of years, and is a key element of meditation and yoga.
+The actual process of the Dr Weil 4 7 8 breathing method is very simple, making it a good choice for the end of a busy day.

 How does 4 7 8 breathing work?

 4-7-8 breathing works in three ways.
 It focuses and calms the mind, by helping to quieten other thoughts, similar to meditation.
-People also benefit from the sense of control they get from the breathing technique.
-Feeling in control of their breathing and their body helps to soothe anxiety and improve mindset.
-It also has a physiological affect on the body because the deep breathing and increased oxygen makes the body think you are relaxed and encourages a resting heart rate.
+Some people also benefit from the sense of control they get from this breathing technique.
+Feeling in control of your breathing and body helps to soothe anxiety and improve mindset.
+It also has a physiological affect on the body because the deep breathing and increased oxygen makes the body think that your mind is relaxed, and encourages a resting heart rate.
 It is basically a command to your body to slow down all its functions.
-Dr Weil refers to it as a ‘natural tranquilizer for the nervous system’.
+Dr Weil refers to the method as a ‘natural tranquilizer for the nervous system’.
 It is a handy sleep tool but it can also be used to ease anxiety, stress and even pain during the day.